-Brian Morris on The Idea:
+Brian Morris, anarchist and author, on The Idea:

 ‘It is a good, substantial book, and much needed.
 Lucidly written, it provides a rich brew of engaging discussions of the “Idea” (anarchist communism as a political philosophy), interesting vignettes of the life and ideas of many individual anarchists, and a great historical account of the many anarchist communist organisations over the last 150 years.
 I particularly appreciated the sentiments expressed on the final page of the book.’

 Clifford Harper, anarchist and artist, on The Idea:

 ‘Well done, it’s a really great book and I hope it has many readers, as it really deserves them… Also I must thank you for using my illustrations, I’m proud that my work is on it’s pages.’